 systemctl enable snmpd.service

-Otherwise, for older versions of RedHat/CentOS, you can use these commands:
+For older versions of RedHat/CentOS, use the following commands:

 chkconfig snmpd on